-The Corporate Risk Office is responsible for developing and implementing corporate risk management systems in accordance with Council Policy No. C02-040, Corporate Governance - Risk Based Management.
+The Corporate Risk Office is responsible for developing and implementing corporate risk management systems in accordance with Council Policy C02-040, the Corporate Governance - Risk Based Management Policy.
 The key objectives of this office are to promote the development of a risk-aware and risk-smart culture in all areas of the City's strategic and business planning operations.